Welcome to our latest fortnightly eBulletin, posted here on 20 February 2018. In this issue:

 Our Impressive Marketing Plans on a Small Budget workshop advocates working in partnership with authors at all times, finding positive ways to tell hard truths, and managing their expectations.
 Why not join us on the next one?
-If you happen to be in Singapore that’s in two weeks time working with our lovely colleagues at ALAP.

 Press releases about corporate annual results don’t usually pique the interest of journalists, but here’s a grand exception.

 Whilst doubtless very grateful for the Harry Potter legacy, Bloomsbury would like you to know that there’s a great deal more to them than this.
 Last year they decided to lead on their Popular Music digital division, crediting Bruce Springsteen (amongst others) for a rise in sales.